Tomlinson Hall: Deterioration and fire

 Beginning in the 1930s, Tomlinson Hall began to deteriorate, leading city leaders in the 1950s to consider what should be done with it.
 A persistent proposal was to demolish it and build a parking garage on the site.
 In 1955, the National Board of Fire Underwriters called the structure the "city's worst fire hazard".

 The hall was destroyed by fire on January 30, 1958, allegedly after a pigeon dropped a lit cigarette on the roof of the building.
 The city issued a contract to demolish the building, but a group of citizens who wanted to maintain the civic landmark obtained a restraining order on March 10.
 The judge subsequently vacated the order on May 13, finding that because Tomlinson Hall was not part of the original market trust, the city was within its rights to raze it.
 The demolition was completed in July.

 The demolition dealt only with the aboveground portions of the structure.
 The basement had been used to transport and store goods in a cooler location for the market vendors on the first floor.
 Subsequent construction of a new west wing of the City Market in the 1970s retained the basement.
 Since then the 20000 sqft underground area, while no longer used for any purpose, has become known as the Indianapolis Catacombs, with guided tours given at various times.

 When the adjacent City Market was rehabilitated in the 1970s, an arch from Tomlinson Hall that had been incorporated into a later wall was uncovered and renovated as a memorial to the hall and its benefactor.
+Charles L. Whistler Memorial Plaza has occupied the site since its dedication in 1987.
+Plans for a redesigned plaza were unveiled in January 2025, including the demolition of the City Market's west-wing addition and daylighting sections of the catacombs below.